How To Decrease In Crochet

 1. Locating Your Stitches

 Before you reduce the amount of invisibility, identify the two stitches you want to decrease.
-These stitches are normally found next to each other, and you will be working both into them to create decrease.
+These stitches are normally found next to each other, and you will be working both into them to create a decrease.

 2. Inserting and Yarn Over (Creating the Third Loop)